Official negotiations with Indian Prime Minister Narendra Modi

-Alexander Lukashenko invited Narendra Modi to visit Belarus in the near future.
+Aleksandr Lukashenko invited Narendra Modi to visit Belarus in the near future.
 It was decided that a meeting of the intergovernmental commission will precede the visit of the Indian prime minister to Belarus.

 “I can assure you that all our commitments will be implemented in full,” the Belarusian leader said.